formancehq/stack/sdks/java/docs/LogsApi.md

 ## listLogs

-> LogsCursorResponse listLogs(ledger, pageSize, after, startTime, endTime, cursor)
+> LogsCursorResponse listLogs(ledger, pageSize, startTime, endTime, cursor)

 List the logs from a ledger